-Plea bargaining for less serious charges should never be overlooked in any case…especially an identity theft case where the lesser charge of Vehicle Code 13004 VC could be charged in lieu of the more serious offense.
-Read our article about the penalties for identity theft in California.
+Plea bargaining for less serious charges should never be overlooked in any case.
+This is especially true in an identity theft case where the lesser charge of Vehicle Code 13004 VC could be charged instead of the more severe offense.
+Please read our article about the penalties for identity theft in California.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.

 Commercial robbery takes place in a business like a bank or a convenience store.
 Residential robbery is a robbery that takes place where people live or reside.
 Residential robbery is considered first-degree robbery.
 Commercial robbery is considered second-degree robbery.
 Under Penal Code 211, robbery is: the felonious taking of personal property, in the possession of ...